How To Finance a Car From a Private Seller

 What Is a Private-Party Auto Loan?

 A private-party auto loan is when you borrow money to purchase a car from an individual.
 You aren't buying from a dealership or car lot.
-A private-party auto loan is like a traditional auto loan in many ways and different in others.

-Many but not all banks and credit unions offer private-party auto loans.
+Many, but not all, banks and credit unions offer private-party auto loans.
 Just like all loan types, certain requirements must be met for the loan to be completed.

 Example of a Private-Party Auto Loan Process